Why are we doing this?

-This year, the European Commission is looking for new ideas for products, technologies, services and models that can support the integration of refugees and migrants.
-Ideas can relate to any aspect of the reception and integration process including, but not limited to:
+In 2016, the European Commission was looking for new ideas for products, technologies, services and models that can support the integration of refugees and migrants.
+Ideas could relate to any aspect of the reception and integration process including, but not limited to:

 - Education and Skills Development

 - Access to Appropriate Housing and Health Services

 - Safety and Human Rights

 The Competition was open to individuals, groups and organisations across the European Union and in countries participating in the European Horizon 2020 programme.
 Applications that were led by or were co-created with refugees and migrants were particularly encouraged.

 The Competition aimed to help the most innovative ideas turn into real projects and achieve sustainable impact.
 Thirty of the most promising applications were chosen as semi-finalists and invited to a social innovation mentoring academy in Berlin in July 2016 to progress their ideas.

 The three best solutions were awarded a prize of €50,000 at the awards ceremony in Brussels in October 2016.